Supersolid formation time shortcut and excitation reduction by manipulating the dynamical instability: Bang-Bang approach to accelerate the supersolid formation

 Energywise, as long as no dissipation methods are present, the Bang-Bang scheme is likely to get the system slightly more excited than with a single quench.
 This happens because the energy change of the system after a quench is \cite{alana2022crossing},

-where ${\cal E}^{int}[n]=\int |\psi|^4 dV=\text{IPR}$.
+where ${\cal E}^{\text{int}}[n]=\int |\psi|^4 dV=\text{IPR}$.
 Note that only when $a_s$ changes can the system change its energy, thus, the energy is constant between the two quenches.
 It is straightforward to see that the Bang-Bang scheme has an excitation of,

 additional to the excitation a single quench scheme would produce.
+The simple infinite quasi-1D models predict only the growth of the roton mode \cite{blakie2020variational,Ch19}, which would give near zero excess excitation as long as the second quench is applied before the macroscopical occupation of $k_{\text{rot}}$. {It is convenient to perform the second quench a ``safety time'' $\Delta t$ ---close to the time interval between when the exponential growth of the roton population starts to be noticeable in the IPR and the end of such growth, which is less or equal to 3 ms for all the performed simulations--- before the formation time at the waiting scattering length value.
+This is convenient to avoid high excitation because otherwise, one quenches the system with already formed [$t_{\text{wait}}=\tau_{\text{SS}}(a_s^{\text{wait}})$] or almost formed supersolid structure.
+Thus, to avoid the risk of high excitation $t_{\text{wait}}=\tau_{\text{SS}}(a_s^{\text{wait}})-\Delta t$.}

-The simple infinite quasi-1D models predict only the growth of the roton mode \cite{blakie2020variational,Ch19}, which would give near zero excess excitation as long as the second quench is applied before the macroscopical occupation of $k_{\text{rot}}$.
-However, a finite 3D system also exhibits dynamical responses to the quenches other than the roton mode \cite{alana2022crossing}, which can be responsible for a nonzero excess excitation \footnote{${\cal E}^{int}$ changes after the first quench, depending on its value at the moment of the second quench the excitation will vary.
-The excess excitation could be negative (the system will be less excited than for the single-quench scheme) if ${\cal E}^{int}[n(t_{2^{\text{nd}}\text{Bang}})]< {\cal E}^{int}[n(t_{1^{\text{st}}\text{Bang}})]$}.
-We depict in Fig. \ref{fig:Energy} the behaviour of the energy when this scheme ---and the schemes of Secs. \ref{sec:KickBang}-\ref{sec:Parachute}--- is applied.
+However, a finite 3D system also exhibits dynamical responses to the quenches other than the roton mode \cite{alana2022crossing}, which can be responsible for a nonzero excess excitation \footnote{${\cal E}^{\text{int}}$ changes after the first quench, depending on its value at the moment of the second quench the excitation will vary.
+The excess excitation could be negative (the system will be less excited than for the single-quench scheme) if ${\cal E}^{\text{int}}[n(t_{2^{\text{nd}}\text{Bang}})]< {\cal E}^{\text{int}}[n(t_{1^{\text{st}}\text{Bang}})]$}.
+We depict in Fig. \ref{fig:Energy} the behavior of the energy {and in Fig. \ref{fig:dens_shortcut} the density distributions in selected times} when this scheme ---and the schemes of Secs. \ref{sec:KickBang}-\ref{sec:Parachute}--- is applied.